INDERJEET0202/modern-notes-app/readme.md

 1. **Frontend Setup**:

    - Navigate to the `frontend` directory and run `npm install`.
-   - Run `npm start` to start the frontend server.
+   - Run `npm run dev` to start the frontend server.
-   - Access the app at `http://localhost:8080/`.
+   - Access the app at `http://localhost:5173/`.

 2. **Backend Setup**:

-    - Backend setup instructions would go here if applicable.
+    - Navigate to the `backend` directory and run `npm install`.
+    - Run `npm start` to start the backend server.
-    - For now, focus is on the frontend functionality.
+    - For now, I focus is on the frontend functionality.

 For detailed instructions, refer to the documentation or contact the project owner.

 ## Contributors

-- [Your Name]
+- Indrajit Pal

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.